Occipital Nerve Block Injections

 Occipital nerve block injection

-The administered medication will begin working within 3-5 days.
-Some patients may even experience immediate pain relief from the anesthetic that turns into longer-lasting pain relief from symptoms.
+The administered medication will begin working within three to five days, and you may even experience immediate pain relief from the anesthetic that turns into longer-lasting pain relief from symptoms.

 The medication can be effective for weeks to months.
-If you have a positive result from your ONB injection, your doctor may recommend to utilize these injections again if the symptoms return.
-They may even recommend a series of the injection depending on the severity of your occipital nerve pain.
+If you have a positive result from your ONB injection, your doctor may recommend utilizing these injections again if the symptoms return.
+In some cases, we recommend a series of injections depending on the severity of your occipital nerve pain.

 Some tenderness at the injection site may be expected.
-This procedure blocks the pain from the nerves through its “numbing” effect.
+This procedure blocks the nerve pain through its numbing effect.
 The steroid injection reduces swelling and inflammation, relieving pressure from the pain originating from the occipital nerves.
-Treating this irritation and inflammation can also provide relief from the associated pain symptoms.
+Treating this irritation and inflammation can also relieve the associated pain symptoms.

-While your pain physician may recommend more than one occipital nerve block injection, it is rare to receive more than three ONBs in a six-month period.
-The more steroid that is injected to a patient, the greater the chance of potential side effects.
+While your pain physician may recommend more than one occipital nerve block injection, receiving more than three ONBs in six months is rare.
+The more steroid injected, the greater the chance of potential side effects.

-Occipital nerve blocks are a minimally invasive procedure that are generally considered safe.
-Like any other injection procedure, there are some medical side effects to be aware of.
-After an ONB, some common side effects are:
+Occipital nerve blocks are a minimally invasive procedure that is generally considered safe.
+There are some medical side effects to be aware of:

 • No improvement in symptoms